20 Benefits of Coconut Oil

 It Gives Your Pancreas a Break

 The MCT’s of coconut oil are super easy to digest and as such, they don’t need pancreatic enzymes to be broken down.
 Taking coconut oil actually eases the metabolic strain on the pancreas.
 In fact, super fat is so easy to digest that it has been known to improve the symptoms of gallbladder disease tool.
-You can improve gallbladder and total body health simply by replace other long-chain fats with coconut oil.
-For more metabolic boosts, check out these 55 Best-Ever Ways to Boost Your Metabolism.
+You can improve gallbladder and total body health simply by replacing other long-chain fats with coconut oil.
+For more metabolic boosts, check out these best-ever ways to boost your metabolism.